Cardinal Tetra

 Care

-Provide warm (24–27 °C), very soft, acidic water and keep in shoals of 6+ (ideally 10+).
+Provide warm (25–29 °C), very soft, acidic water and keep in shoals of 6+ (ideally 10+).
 Best suited to mature, softwater or blackwater-style tanks.
+Unlike the neon tetra it stays comfortable at the top of that range, which is why it is the classic discus dither fish.

 Diet